x

 “He’s dead,” the girl said.

 The 15-year-old, who is currently in custody at the Youth Services Center, was expected to re-take the stand on Thursday for cross-examination by defense counsel.
-Attorneys for the youngest respondent in the case, who was 12 years old at the time of her arrest, have argued she has been misidentified by other members of group.
+Attorneys for a 14-year-old defendant in the case have argued she has been misidentified by other members of group.

 Under D.C. law, if convicted the juveniles could face a maximum sentence of imprisonment until the age of 21.
 In D.C. there are no juries for juvenile trials.
 The verdict will be decided by D.C.
 Superior Court Judge Kendra Briggs, who is presiding over the trial.